RB-Lab/tribalizm/docs/specs.md

 45. ✅ A score casted by another _member_ ia applied to _member_ charisma & wisdom after each 5 votes
 46. ✅ A _member_ rejects _quest_ (except initiation)
 47. ✅ The _system_ reassigns rejected _quest_ to antoter member (see usecases 26 & 29)
-48. ❗ The _system_ makes most charismatic member tribes _chief_
+48. ❗ The _system_ makes most charismatic member tribe _chief_
-49. ❗ The _system_ makes most wise member tribes _shaman_
+49. ❗ The _system_ makes most wise member tribe _shaman_
 50. ❕ A _member_ wants to leave the game (inc. _chief_ and _shaman_)
 51. ❕ A _member_ wants to be notified about the quest the day before it appointed (or other time period? or add to calendar)

-Done: 25, In porgres: 1, Must: 11, Should: 15, total: 51
+Done: 26, In porgres: 1, Must: 10, Should: 14, total: 51

 ## Entities